Ender-ing/wre-docs/Render-Activity/components.md

 # Components (technical)

-> last update: 24st April, 2024
+> last update: 29th April, 2024

 ## Loading components

-All the web clients, the ones hosted on the `ender.ing` domain, make use of one library to load *Material Design Web Components*.
-This library (`material-design-web-solidjs`) only checks what components are used in a `.display` file, and it starts loading files related to the used components.
+All the web clients, the ones hosted on the `ender.ing` domain, make use of the same two *Material Design Web Components* import files.
+One, `quick.js`, loads first-print components, and the other, `general.js`, loads the rest of the components.

 ## Naming